What is a resident landlord who has lodgers, and what is a landlord in the UK?

 What Are the Rights of Resident Landlords with Lodgers?

-Are Rent-to-Rent Deals a Good Idea for Landlords?
+Are Rent to Rent Schemes a Good Idea for Landlords?